Pericoronitis Causes, Symptoms, and Treatment Options

 Pericoronitis Risks and Complications if Left Untreated

-Patients suffering from pericoronitis should try to treat it immediately.
+Because of this, patients suffering from pericoronitis should try to treat it immediately.
 The side effects of gum disease can cause long-term problems if proper medical treatment is not sought promptly.

 Severe infection and swelling can lead to trismus, which is the term for difficulty in opening the mouth properly.
 If the patient bites into the swollen gum tissues, it can hurt the gum and increase the pain.
 The lymph nodes can swell, the patient can get feverish, and the issue can become very serious.

 If the infection spreads further under the tongue, it can clog the airway (soft-tissue blockage) and prevent breathing.
 In a worst-case scenario, the infection can also reach the patient’s bloodstream.
-This is known as.

 Pericoronitis Prevention

-The best way to prevent pericoronitis is to remove the wisdom teeth at an early age.
+But the best way to prevent pericoronitis is to remove the wisdom teeth at an early age.
 People get their wisdom teeth between their late teens and early twenties and often opt for surgical removal right away as these molars are challenging to maintain.

 By removing the wisdom teeth at the right time, patients can enjoy minimal gum problems and steer clear of developing pericoronitis.
 Patients should keep in mind that it is easy to remove fully-erupted wisdom teeth surgically.
 The process can get complicated if the teeth face any blockage and become prone to gum infections.